learn-co-curriculum/phase-4-debugging-network-requests/README.md

 ```

 When the user submits the form, we'll use `fetch` to make a `POST` request to
-`/movies` with all the data form the form in the body of the request.
+`/movies` with all the data from the form in the body of the request.

 Try it out now, before adding any code to handle this in the backend!